SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

   superblock modifier from the range of subblock variances (`partition_search.c:5721-5734`).
   `Av1IntraSuperblockEncoder.ModeDecision.cs:172-176` uses only the segment-zero base quantizer and intra flag.
   These missing policies remain architectural deviations; no isolated multiplier adjustment was introduced.
+- The default `disable_trellis_quant = 3` (`av1/av1_cx_iface.c:291`) means
+  `NO_ESTIMATE_YRD_TRELLIS_OPT`, not final-pass-only optimization (`speed_features.c:2493-2513`).
+  `encodemb.h:157-162` and `tx_search.c:2084-2085,2216-2229` still allow optimization during transform candidate evaluation under that default.
+Control value 2 selects final-pass-only behavior.
+A winner-only optimizer would therefore leave the default production path incomplete.
+- The complete optimizer traversal at `av1/encoder/txb_rdopt.c:18-560` and its cost/dequantization helpers (`txb_rdopt_utils.h:39-204`) were followed through level lowering, EOB replacement, empty-transform selection, signed DC handling, plane/precision/tuning scaling, and joint rate/EOB/context publication.
+It retains only three nonzero positions for the EOB phase, then changes traversal after that phase's bound is exceeded.
+  That bound belongs to this complete traversal; it is not a general candidate-pruning threshold.
+  Managed `Av1SymbolEncoder.cs:1183-1334` evaluates an unchanged coefficient vector and `Av1TransformBlockEncoder.cs:1175-1225` stops at fast quantization.
+Existing scratch can support parts of the arithmetic, but cost-state policy, evaluation stages, mutation, and reconstruction must be integrated together.
+- The caller policy also changes quantization, not only the decision to invoke trellis:
+  `tx_search.c:1964-2000,2147-2156,2216-2229` derives the MSE/SATD gates from the active evaluation stage, switches between fast and regular quantization, then optimizes before distortion/reconstruction.
+  Threshold tables and default/mode/winner selection live in `speed_features.c:76-100` and `rd.h:353-381`.
+  Managed candidate reconstruction currently happens before `GetCoefficientCost` (`Av1TransformBlockEncoder.cs:187-251`, `Av1IntraSuperblockEncoder.ModeDecision.cs:2494-2550`).
+  Adding optimization to that later cost call would reconstruct twice or leave candidate pixels stale.
+- The optional residual border policy is selected in `encoder.c:4559-4568`: GOOD mode, objective delta-Q, TPL enabled, no AQ/segmentation/ROI/QP sweep/ducky path, and sharpness other than three.
+  `encodemb.c:80-173` fills outside-visible residuals using a whole-block mean, per-axis mean, or zero, depending on transform type.
+Thus border residual reuse across transform candidates is conditional.
+  This policy is not an unconditional replacement for coded-edge replication, and is not enabled for ALLINTRA.
+  No isolated border-padding rule was added; its configuration and candidate integration remain open.
 - Transform pixel-error normalization and the modeled-rate skip comparison were also traced through `Av1TransformBlockEncoder.cs:577-590`, `Av1RateDistortion.cs:259-307`, native `av1/encoder/model_rd.h:70-106,162-199`, and `av1/encoder/tx_search.c:979-1051`.